soitun/BotBrowser/docker/README.md

 3. Click **Configure...** and add `localhost:9222`
 4. Find your BotBrowser instance under **Remote Target**

-### Automation Scripts
+### Integration Examples

-⚠️ Integration examples with Playwright and Puppeteer are for academic automation only.
+⚠️ Integration examples with Playwright and Puppeteer are for academic research only.
 Unauthorized scraping or production misuse is prohibited.

 **Playwright**